garvsharmxa/3D_Model_Reconstructions/README.md

 ## 🚀 Quick Start

-### Method 1: Using Internet Images
+### Method 1: Using Internet Images *(Enhanced Feature)*
 1. Run the setup cell (STEP 1)
-2. Use the "Upload Image From Internet" section
+2. Use the "Uploading Image From Internet" section
 3. Paste an image URL in the `image_url` field
+4. The system will automatically download and process the image from the URL
-4. Execute the cell to process the image
+5. Execute the cell to process the image
-5. Download results using the download cell
+6. Download results using the download cell

+**Note**: This feature allows you to process images directly from the web without manual downloading.
+Simply copy any image URL and paste it in the designated field.

 ### Method 2: Using Local Images
 1. Run the setup cell (STEP 1)